 In 2003 Ford established the Gerald J. Ford Research Fellows program at SMU, which annually honors outstanding faculty members with funding to support their research and creative endeavors.
 By providing the lead gift for the Mustangs’ football stadium in 1997, Ford revitalized the campus experience for athletes, other students and supporters.
 He also supports student scholarships.

 It is expected that availability of the Research Center will encourage more faculty to use high-performance computing and attract greater levels of external research funding.
 SMU aspires to increase its current $20 million in research activity annually to $50 million per year.
 In addition, high-performance computing will apply directly to the undergraduate curriculum in several disciplines.

-Projects that will benefit from the Ford Research Center and expanded high-performance computing include those in biology and chemistry, aiding the development of new drugs to treat life-threatening diseases.
+Projects that will benefit from the Ford Research and Innovation Building and expanded high-performance computing include those in biology and chemistry, aiding the development of new drugs to treat life-threatening diseases.
 In business, advanced computing will support accurate simulations and forecasts of changes in financial markets and consumer behavior.
 Projects in computer science and engineering also will include forecasting behavior of complex networks, and research in the arts will be aided by improved digital imagery and sound.
 In statistical science, high-performance computing will support comparisons of DNA/RNA sequences in the human genome to identify sources of genetic disorders.